 2. Take a hike.
 If it's the first date and too soon to really trek out to the wilderness together, follow an easy trail at Runyon Canyon.
 Once you trust each other, head up to Malibu for a day hike at Escondido Falls or Parker Mesa.

 3. Rent bikes.
 Head to Venice or Manhattan Beach, pick up a pair of bikes (or a tandem ride if you're feeling confident) and cruise up and down the coast.
-If you start in Venice, you can easily ride up to Santa Monica, and if you start in Manhattan, you can pedal down south toward Redondo for a change of scenery.
+If you start in Venice, you can easily ride up to Santa Monica, and if you start in Manhattan Beach, you can pedal down south toward Redondo for a change of scenery.

 Grab a Drink or Stay for Dinner